Canadian Natural Resources Limited (CNQ) is ready for next Episode as it posted an annual sales of 23,982 M

 Canadian Natural Resources Limited (CNQ) Performance Highlights and Predictions

 In the latest quarterly report, which was put into the public domain on 12/30/2021, the organization reported $1.72 earnings per share (EPS), higher than consensus estimate (set at $1.63) by $0.09.
+This company achieved a net margin of +25.50 while generating a return on equity of 22.11.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 2.13 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 68.90% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 8.00% during the next five years compared to 105.70% growth over the previous five years of trading.